 Offer a wide variety of fresh fruit (or canned in natural juices is fine), cut fresh veggies like carrot sticks with hummus or celery and peanut butter, low or no-salt nuts and seeds, and whole grain, low sugar selections of breads and cereals.
 Eliminate foods that have little nutritional value from your home, and your child will eventually try, eat, and come to enjoy the healthier choices.

 In addition, be sure that snacking is limited, not constant.
-A small snack between meals if a child is hungry is fine, but if it is less than about 60 to 90 minutes prior to a meal, let the child wait.
+A small snack between meals if a child is hungry is fine, but if it is less than an hour prior to a meal, let the child wait.
 If a child is hungry at mealtime, she is much more likely to try new foods and to enjoy the taste!